TusharPardhe/xpt-website/docs/sections/about.md

     <a class="fab fa-linkedin" href="https://www.linkedin.com/in/tusharpardhe/"></a>
 </div>

 I completed my undergrad majoring in Information Technology from [NSIT, India](http://www.nsit.ac.in/).
-Following graduation, I wrote a few papers on a variety of subjects; you can visit my LinkedIn to learn more about them.
+Following graduation, I wrote a few research papers on a variety of subjects; you can visit my LinkedIn to learn more about them.
 I am currently working as a software engineer and primarily code using Javascript for both the front end (ReactJS) and back end (NodeJS), but my preferred language remains C++.
 I am enthusiastic about web3 technologies and have a good understanding of the XRP Ledger, there is still much to learn and grow.

 Come say hi to me on my socials.